 category: [wework]

 tags: [user-management, end-user-features, admin-features, calling, mobility, ooma-office-manager, wework]

 ---

-Employees who will be out of the office or who work remotely some of the time can take advantage of the call forwarding functionality to stay accessible on the go.
-Call forwarding can be set up differently for each extension, making it easy to configure the options that will work out the best for every individual employee.
+Employees who will be out of the office or who work remotely some of the time can take advantage of the call forwarding feature to stay connected while on the go.
+Call forwarding can be set up differently for each extension, making it easy to configure the options that will best suit each individual employee’s preferences.

 1. Table of Contents

 {:toc}